minprog-platforms/project-noud333/README.md

  infection.py \
  infection.json`

- Where the -p line couples local_port : port_hosted_site
+ Where the -p line couples local_port : port_hosted_site\
  The -v line couples your own folder to the run folder in the container.
-The "$(pwd)" part needs to remain after that the folder where your own files are located can be written
+The "$(pwd)" part needs to remain after that the folder where your own files are located can be written.\
- Then we get the name of the image.
+ Then we get the name of the image.\
  After which the name of the python program.
 And lastly the json file that corresponds to the python program. (these 2 programs do not need to be file paths.
 Just the names.
-The files themselves need to be in the folder that you link in the -v term)
+The files themselves need to be in the folder that you link in the -v term)\

  A few examples of very simple "simulations" that can be run with this can be found in the app/run folder of this github page.